 There are a number of different smart parking solutions that provide these kinds of structured analytics, from infra-red sensors to magnetic ground sensors and cameras.

-Smart parking solutions enable facility managers to collect and thoroughly analyze data so that they can make well-reasoned, efficient decisions for the best use of a real estate asset.
+Smart parking solutions enable facility managers to collect and thoroughly analyze data so that they can make well-reasoned, effective decisions for the best use of a real estate asset.
 Smart parking solutions can, for example: